• Skip to primary navigation

 Rate Recipe Print

 This steak bites appetizer with chimichurri sauce is perfect for parties!
-Juicy, bite-size cubes of steak are seared and served with a bold and flavorful homemade chimichurri.
-It's easy to make, ready in 20 minutes, and with only real ingredients, it's healthy too!
+Juicy, bite-sized cubes of steak are seared and served with a bold and flavorful homemade chimichurri.
+It's easy to make and ready in just 20 minutes!

 Ingredients